Foreign government subsidies and other market-distorting policies have resulted in massive global

 - Ensure full and effective enforcement of the United States-Mexico-Canada Agreement (USMCA)

-to incentivize the use of North American steel in manufacturing and to strengthen North
+to incentivize the use of American steel in manufacturing and to strengthen manufacturing supply chains.

 - Pursue WTO enforcement actions against foreign government policies and practices that are